David Owen Brooks: Search for victims

-On the afternoon of August 10, both Brooks and Henley accompanied police to High Island Beach; each led investigators to a single shallow grave in locations approximately 257 ft apart and within graves less than 3 ft deep before the search for further victims was postponed until the following Monday.
+On the afternoon of August 10, both Brooks and Henley accompanied police to High Island Beach; each led investigators to a single shallow grave less than 3 ft deep in locations approximately 257 ft apart before the search for further victims was postponed until the following Monday.

+Further confession

 In efforts to file specific murder charges against Brooks, he was questioned in greater detail with regard to the murder of a victim specifically named by Henley the previous day and whom investigators believed they had recovered the body of: William Ray Lawrence.
 Brooks was first shown a photograph of this teenager and asked if he recognized him, to which he replied: "Yeah, he's one of the kids that was killed.
 I don't know his name, but I remember the whole thing."
-He then provided a two-page statement—completed at 10:30 p.m. on August 10—in which he described arriving at Corll's Pasadena home to observe Lawrence "tied to the bed" before he simply "went to bed in the opposite bedroom" after driving Henley home and that, after approximately three days of abuse and torture, he, Corll and Henley had transported Lawrence's body to Lake Sam Rayburn with the intention of burying his body at this location.
+He then provided a two-page statement—completed at 10:30 p.m. on August 10—in which he described arriving at Corll's Pasadena home to observe Lawrence "tied to the bed" before he simply "went to bed in the opposite bedroom" after driving Henley home.
+Brooks also described how Lawrence had been murdered after approximately three days of abuse and torture and that he, Corll and Henley had then transported the teenager's body to Lake Sam Rayburn with the intention of burying this victim at this location.
 Brooks further confessed that prior to Corll and him burying the body "by a trench near a dirt road", he and Henley had fished at the lake for over three hours.

 Brooks and Henley again accompanied investigators to High Island Beach on August 13.
-Four further victims would be located at this location before the search for any further victims was terminated, despite Henley having insisted that two further victims had been buried on the beach in 1972 and the fact that two extra bones (an arm bone and a pelvis) were discovered buried with the final pair of victims recovered.
+Four further victims would be located at this location—making a total of 27 victims—before the search for any further victims was terminated, despite Henley having insisted to investigators that two further victims had been buried on the beach in 1972 and the fact that two extra bones (an arm bone and a pelvis) were discovered buried with the final pair of victims recovered.
 (Note: In 2011, one of the homicide detectives assigned to assist in the recovery of the victims, Larry Earls, would reflect on the decision to terminate the search for further victims on August 13: "It always bothered me.
-Henley and Brooks told us that they thought there were more bodies, and there were other places where we wanted to dig, but we were told no.") At the time of the discovery of the murders, the tally of 27 known victims attributed to the Houston Mass Murders made the case the worst of serial murder, in terms of the number of victims, in the United States.
+Henley and Brooks told us that they thought there were more bodies, and there were other places where we wanted to dig, but we were told no.")

+At the time of the discovery of the murders, the tally of 27 known victims attributed to the Houston Mass Murders made the case the worst of serial murder, in terms of the number of victims, in the United States.